-The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed outside reception and the staffroom.
+The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed in reception, staffroom, school noticeboards and website.

-3. Roles and responsibilities
+8. Roles and responsibilities

-The Head Teacher is: Alyson Rigby The Chair of Governors is: Jeanette Riley
+The Head Teacher is: Alyson Rigby 07872055966 michaels-ao@st-michaels.liverpool.sch.uk

+The Chair of Governors is: Jeanette Riley - contact details via school

-The Designated Safeguarding Lead for Child Protection is: Nicola Birch
+The Designated Safeguarding Lead for Child Protection is: Nicola Birch 07921292412

-Those trained to provide cover for the role of Designated Safeguarding Lead are: Kelly Nuttall
+Those trained to provide cover for the role of Designated Safeguarding Lead are: Jade Gordon